 The Nexgrill definitely gets hot enough to create a nice sear, but you do have to work a little harder than you do with the Weber to avoid overcooking your meat.
 We recommend the reverse searing method for thicker cuts.
-You can also raise the Nexgrill's adjustable charcoal basket to its highest position.
-That way you'll generate a seared crust as quickly as possible.
+You can also raise the Nexgrill's adjustable charcoal tray basket to its highest position.
+That way you'll get a seared crust as quickly as possible.

 How we test

-First, a note about grill thermometers.
+Also, a note about grill thermometers.
 None of the hood thermometers built into these grills mirrored the temperatures recorded by our own thermocouples and data software.
 It's not uncommon for grill thermometers to read high, so we recommend keeping an oven thermometer or Bluetooth thermometer handy while you're grilling, either for your meat or for the grill's temperature itself.

-The best charcoal grill for steak-searing in our lineup was the Weber Classic Kettle.
+The best charcoal grill for steak searing in our lineup was the Weber Classic Kettle.
 The steak had nice grill marks while keeping a medium doneness on the inside.
 The worst was our Tacklife review unit, which didn't hold much heat and didn't sear while cooking.
 The steak on that grill needed an additional five minutes to get to a temperature of 135 F, the minimum for medium rare.

 Chicken and indirect, medium heat